 What's coming up in the future for the brand?

 Lots of things are happening all of the time, but a new outfit from the Stories of Stranded Lives collection will drop in April, and at the same time, I have slowly started designing a new collection.
 The next collection will be a bit bigger than the last one, and I have really awesome ideas for this one.
-In general we're working on upscaling SANDERMANN a bit, so that I, and hopefully others, can make a living of it in a near future.
+In general, we're working on upscaling SANDERMANN a bit, so that I, and hopefully others, can make a living of it in the near future.
 That's the ultimate dream.